JovanDjordjevic/SimpleJSON/README.md

 # SimpleJSON

-SimpleJSON is a header-only C++ library for parsing and creating JSON objects without dependecies on any libraries besides the C++ standard library.
+SimpleJSON is a header-only C++ library for parsing and creating JSON objects without external dependecies.
+Requires C++17.

-Main features of the library are parsing, manipulating and dumping JSON objects to/from streams.
+Main features of the library are parsing, manipulating and dumping JSON objects to/from streams and files.

-JSON objects are represented with class `simpleJSON::JSONObject` and manipulating them is easy and almost JavaScript-like.
+JSON objects are represented with class `simpleJSON::JSONObject`.

-Requires C++17